EURO GOVT-Bunds fall before ECB, scope for disappointment seen

 "Our expectation is that we get some more information but not all the parameters today, so if the market is looking for even more than the leaks suggested already then the potential for disappointment is definitely there."

-With interest rates set to remain low for a long time, pinning down shorter-dated bond yields, any further selling pressure on safe-haven German bonds is likely to come in longer maturities, leading to a steeper yield curve
+With interest rates set to remain low for a long time, pinning shorter-dated bond yields down, any further selling pressure on safe-haven German bonds is likely to come in longer-dated maturities, leading to a steepening of the yield curve

 If the ECB delivers more than the market expects, 10-year yields could test the top of the recent range around 1.60 percent.
-But if Draghi only confirms what has been leaked, Bunds may have scope to pare their recent losses over coming days, analysts said.
+But if Draghi only confirms what has been leaked already, Bunds may have some scope to pare their recent losses over coming days, analysts said.

 One trader said the deteriorating euro zone economy would also help cap any losses.
 Purchasing Managers' Index data released on Wednesday showed the economic rot that began in smaller peripheral euro zone countries was now taking hold in Germany, something expected to be confirmed by the central bank's forecasts.